Palla (garment)

 The palla was an elegant cloak or mantle that was wrapped around the body.
 It was worn outside the house by (affluent) Roman women.
-It was a luxurious version of the Roman women's pallium.
+It was a luxurious version of the Roman men's pallium.
 The palla was a traditional ancient Roman mantle worn by women, fastened by brooches.
 The shape was rectangular instead of semi-circular, as with the traditional toga.
 The garment dates to the 3rd century BC, but the type of dress must be much older.
 In Latin literature, the term palla is used ambiguously.
-It can denote not only a cloak, but also a foot-long sleeveless dress with straps (or a brooch) worn directly on the skin.
+It can denote not only a cloak, but also a foot-length sleeveless dress with straps (or a brooch) worn directly on the skin.
 The second is a common dress form in the entire Mediterranean world.
 In a Greek cultural context, this is called peplos.
 In a Roman cultural context, if worn by a Roman matron, it also takes the name stola.